Telecommunication-Telemedia-Assessment/AVT-VQDB-UHD-1-VD/README.md

 ## Download
 Download the subjective and objective data from this git.

-Download the PVSs from here: [LINK TO VIDEO STIMULI](https://forms.gle/ohAPX8hpZsebVmNg8)
+Download the video data from here: [Link to video data](https://forms.gle/ohAPX8hpZsebVmNg8)